petrlipatov/3d-gallery/README.md

 ## Initial problem

 When manipulating hundreds of objects in 3D space, libraries (GSAP, React-Spring) create long tasks lasting up to 1000 ms. In this R3F demo, I solved the issue by using native Three.js methods, reserving spring animations for smaller, precise tasks.
-This reduced performance bottlenecks and ensured smooth, responsive interactions, even in complex 3D scenes.
+This reduced performance bottlenecks and ensured smooth, responsive interactions.

+*While there are many examples of optimizing Three.js performance, similar resources for R3F are scarce.

 ## Tech